code-differently/Temp-Converter-Lab/README.md

 ## Mock Up
 ![mockupPart1](mockup.png)

-## Steps
+## Steps 1

-1. Structure the webpage (HTML)
+Structure the webpage (HTML)

+## Steps 2

-2. Style the webpage (CSS)
+Style the webpage (CSS)

+## Steps 3

-3. Implement the Logic (JavaScript)
+Implement the Logic (JavaScript)

-4. Go the extra mile!
+Hint: Research the `onClick()` HTML element attribute

+Hint: Research getting the value from a form element with JavaScript

+## Step 4

+Add the conversion to *absolute zero*

-## Submission
+## Step 5

-Create a pull request from your project GitHub page
+Allow the user to choose which temperature scale they are inputing and display the conversions of each other tempurature scale.

+Example:

+User chooses *celsius*
+User inputs a number
+Page outputs: Fahrenheit and Asolute Zero

 **Happy Hacking!**